elasticbyte/terraform-gatsby-aws/README.md

 # Terraform Gatsby AWS

-A terraform module to provision AWS resources for a Gatsby.
+A terraform module to provision AWS resources for Gatsby.

 # Example